The Threesome: Plot

-Connor begins supporting Jenny more, causing conflict when he obliviously does insensitive things like take Jenny to Olivia's doctor instead of finding a new one.
-When Connor learns that Jenny has been lying to her parents that she and Connor are together, he goes along with the charade.
-Though tempted by the promise of a simple, uncomplicated life with a devoted, conventional wife like Jenny, Connor cannot get past his infatuation with Olivia.
+Connor begins supporting Jenny more, causing conflict when he obliviously does insensitive things like taking her to Olivia's doctor instead of finding a new one.
+When Connor learns that Jenny has been dishonestly telling her parents that Connor is her boyfriend, he goes along with the charade.
+Though tempted by the prospect of a simple, uncomplicated life with a devoted, conventional wife like Jenny, Connor cannot get past his infatuation with Olivia.

-During a fight, Olivia points out that the situation gives Connor bragging rights for getting two women pregnant, while making her look stupid and gullible for having his kid.
+During an argument, Olivia points out that the situation gives Connor bragging rights for getting two women pregnant, while making her look stupid and gullible for having his child.
 Despite her previous standards, Olivia confesses that she still loves Connor and has been fantasizing about getting back together.
 Connor is thrilled at the prospect.

-Olivia's married fling shows up.
-Shocked at her pregnancy, he confesses that he never had a vasectomy, as he previously claimed, and could potentially be the father.
-Olivia secretly gets a paternity test, but goes into labor before receiving the results.
+Kevin visits Olivia.
+Shocked at her pregnancy, he confesses that he lied about having gotten a vasectomy, enraging Olivia.
+She orders a prenatal paternity test, but goes into labor before receiving the results.

-Jenny and Olivia end up giving birth on the same day.
-Tension escalates when Jenny's parents discover the truth about her situation, and Olivia discovers that Connor is not her child's father.
-Upon learning this, he leaves to attend the birth of his biological child with Jenny, who gives birth to a daughter.
+Jenny goes into labor shortly thereafter and arrives at the same hospital with her parents, who are confused to see Connor already there with Olivia.
+Misunderstanding the situation and believing Connor has been unfaithful, Jenny's father violently confronts him until Jenny finally confesses the truth.
+Olivia then tearfully informs Connor that her baby is Kevin's.
+A devastated Connor leaves to attend the birth of his and Jenny's child.

-Several months later, Connor and Jenny have been successfully co-parenting, and Jenny is moving into her own house.
-Olivia shows up on moving day with her own daughter, whom she has named after Connor's great-grandmother, and confesses her love for him.
-Connor agrees to give their relationship another try.
+Several weeks later, Connor and Jenny have been successfully co-parenting their daughter Fiona, and Jenny is moving into her own house.
+Olivia shows up on moving day with her own daughter, whom she named Alice, which was Connor's suggestion for a name.
+Olivia professes her love for Connor, and they kiss.

-In a post credits scene, Connor's best man Greg decides to tell the story of Connor, Olivia, and Jenny during his toast at Connor and Olivia's wedding.
+In a post-credits scene, Greg tells the story of how Connor, Olivia, and Jenny met during his toast at Connor and Olivia's wedding.